Geontech/docker-redhawk/README.md

 ## Persistent SDRROOT

-Use `make sdrroot.sh` to expose a utility script for creating an SDRROOT volume that can be mounted to the Domain and IDE.
+Use `sdrroot` to create an SDRROOT volume that can be mounted to the Domain and IDE.

-    ./sdrroot.sh create MY_REDHAWK
+    ./sdrroot create --sdrroot MY_REDHAWK
-    ./rhide.sh MY_REDHAWK
-    ./domain.sh start MY_DOMAIN MY_REDHAWK
+    ./domain start --domain MY_DOMAIN --sdrroot MY_REDHAWK

-The result will be an IDE instance with access to your SDRROOT
+The result will be a Domain with a persistent SDRROOT.

 ## Running the IDE

- * `redhawk/development`: Use `make rhide.sh` to get a utility script for starting the IDE.
+The `redhawk/development` image provides the development libraries necessary to develop components and devices.
+Use the `rhide` script to map your SDRROOT volume and workspace (absolute path or volume name):

+    ./rhide --sdrroot MY_REDHAWK --workspace /home/me/workspace

+ > **TBD:** Need to add the script so that it passes an environment variable for the user ID and group ID so that we can slip their user into place.

 ## Device Node Auto-launchers